jacqzhu/jacqzhu/README.md

-🎓 Engineering Science @ University of Toronto
+🎓 Engineering Science @ University of Toronto & Healthcare Researcher

-🔬 Healthcare Researcher | Hardware & Machine Learning Engineer

 ## 📚 Current Research

+- 🩺 **Air Pollution & Childhood Pneumonia**
-- 🩺 Investigating the impact of air pollution on childhood pneumonia
+  Investigating the impact of nitrous oxide pollutants on pediatric respiratory illness
   *with Harvard T.H.
 Chan School of Public Health*

+- 🔊 **Speech Processing for Obstructive Sleep Apnea**
-- 🔊 Developing speech processing tools for vowel segmentation in obstructive sleep apnea
-  *with University of Michigan Sleep Research Lab*
+  Developing speech processing tools for clinical audio analysis *with University Health Network & University of Michigan*

 <!--
 **jacqzhu/jacqzhu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.